 Are You at Risk?

-Most people with AAT deficiency don't have liver problems.
+Most people with alpha-1 don't have liver problems.
 Your lifetime chance of getting them is 30% to 40%.
-If you're an adult, liver disease is most likely after age 50.
+Liver disease is most likely after age 50.

 Babies and AAT Liver Problems

-About 1 in 20 babies with two abnormal genes gets liver disease during their first year.
+About 5% to 10% of babies with two broken genes will get liver disease during their first year.

-Most children grow up without major liver problems.
-Even if blood tests show signs of liver disease, he may never have symptoms.
-And the disease may well improve on its own by his teen years.
+But most children with this disorder grow up without major liver problems.
+Many never have symptoms.
+The disease may improve on its own by the teen years.

 In rare cases, your child may need a liver transplant in the first few years of life.